eristoddle/WSO2-Docker-Compose/README.md

 - You will be using docker commands inside the vm you built for Rancher.

 #### Creating a Rancher Instance

+NOTE: Not necessary for local development, but for playing with a production level environment locally.

 Most of the steps I learned from this post: https://www.webuildinternet.com/2016/09/06/how-to-install-rancheros-and-rancher/.
-But it didn't really cover adding hosts.

 - Run `docker-machine create -d virtualbox --virtualbox-boot2docker-url https://releases.rancher.com/os/latest/rancheros.iso rancheros` to create the docker host for rancheros
 - Log in to the machine with `docker-machine ssh rancheros`